-Squamous cell carcinoma of the skin is a type of skin cancer that occurs in keratinocytes, which are located in the epidermis.
+Squamous cell carcinoma of the skin occurs in keratinocytes, which are located in the epidermis.

 Second most common nonmelanoma skin cancer worldwide, secondary to basal cell carcinoma.

 Cumulative ultraviolet exposure, most commonly from the sun, and immunosuppression are major risk factors.

 Treatments include nonsurgical destruction (e.g., using cryotherapy), topical and systemic chemotherapy, traditional surgical excision, and Mohs micrographic surgery.